georgi0u/ml_experiments/README.md

   * The gradient in early layers is the product of terms from all the later layers.
 If those later layer's definitions produce small outputs, the early layers will be smaller still.
 Or visa versa.
 Eventually, your "steps" either stop being signification or way overshoot the shape of the gradient.
 * Regularization:
     * Prefer small weights so we don't get so specific of an inferred polynomial.
-    * Reduces overfitting.
+    * Reduces over-fitting.
     * Accomplished by, e.g., adding an extra term to the cost function like the sum of the squares of *all* weights.
-        * Cost is low when weights are low OR when a large weight reduces the precceeding term significatly enough to outweight the new second term.
+        * Cost is low when weights are low OR when a large weight reduces the preceding term significantly enough to outweigh the new second term.
-* Weight Initialzation:
+* Weight Initialization:
   * tl;dr: you can do better than random by trying to reduce large weights to begin with.
 * Softmax:
   * Don't use one of the standard/simpler non-linear (sigmoid, relu) functions to normalize output.
-  * Instead define activation of one neuron as a fraction  of all other neurons, effecitvely turning the output layer into a probability distribution.
+  * Instead define activation of one neuron as a fraction  of all other neurons, effectively turning the output layer into a probability distribution.

 ## Checkpoint 4